WICG/local-font-access/README.md

 * A font enumeration API, which allows users to grant access to the full set of available system fonts.
 * From each enumeration result, the ability to request low-level (byte-oriented) SFNT container access that includes the full font data.

-Taken together, these provide high-end tools access to the same underlying data tables that browser layout and rasterization engines use for drawing text.
-Examples of these data tables include the [glyf](https://docs.microsoft.com/en-us/typography/opentype/spec/glyf) table for glyph vector data, the GPOS table for glyph placement, and the GSUB table for ligatures and other glyph substitution.
+Taken together, these provide applications providing extensive typographic features and controls access to the same underlying data tables that browser layout and rasterization engines use for drawing text.
+Examples of these data tables include the [glyf](https://docs.microsoft.com/en-us/typography/opentype/spec/glyf) table for glyph vector data, the [GPOS](https://docs.microsoft.com/en-us/typography/opentype/spec/gpos) table for glyph placement, and the [GSUB](https://docs.microsoft.com/en-us/typography/opentype/spec/gsub) table for ligatures and other glyph substitution.
 This information is necessary for these tools in order to guarantee both platform-independence of the resulting output (by embedding vector descriptions rather than codepoints) and to enable font-based art (treating fonts as the basis for manipulated shapes).

 Note that this implies that the web application provides its own shaper and libraries for Unicode, bidirectional text, text segmentation, and so on, duplicating the user agent and/or operating system's text stack.
 See the "Considered alternatives" section below.